benquick123/RewardCurriculum/README.md

 ## Note

 This repository is an official implementation of the paper Curriculum Learning Algorithms for Reward Weighting in a Sparse Reward Robotic Manipulation Tasks.
 It consists of two branches, `master` and `additional`.
-The latter implements additional experimental in possibly broken features, while the former reflects the code used for experiments in the paper and some additional documentation.
+The latter implements additional experimental and possibly broken features, while the former reflects the code used for experiments in the paper and some additional documentation.
 For re-running the experiments from the paper or making sense of our approach we recommend using the code from the `master` branch.